Vivekanand-R/AI-Models/README.md

 Loop through Cities: The for loop goes through each city and calls get_weather_open_meteo, passing the latitude, longitude, and city name.

 Prediction: Time series foundational models would be utilized.

+** Model Approach:**
+1. Data Collection, (Open Source Weather Platforms),
+2. Data Preprocessing,
+3. Feature Engineering, (Functions to create different variables like humitity, wind speed etc.,)
+4. Model Selection (Time series models like ARIMA, RNN and LSTM will be leveraged),
+5. Evaluation Metrics (Mean Square Error, etc),
+6. Results Interpretation And visualization, and
+7. Optionally, maps will be implemented for better visualization.